 Hi there, I’m Chris.
 This is the part where I tell you a bit about myself and show you a photograph of me trying to look good.
 I obviously failed in finding that photograph, so I created this collage to hopefully show you a little more about me, than a single photo.

 I am a full time photographer from Nottingham, right in the centre of the East midlands.
-I live with my Partner Emma, and our 1 year old son Alex, (he’s the one yawning on the far right).
+I live with my Partner Emma, and our 2 children, Alex and Isabel

 I love Mountain biking, camping, and general outdoors stuff, and not to mention photography, which is a big part of my life.
 Thinking back to the very early days I had more of a fascination with cameras than I did with photography.
 I remember buying my first 35mm SLR camera and being so excited about the concept of taking some amazing photos.
 I was really eager to get the first film developed and see what I had produced.
 The moment they handed the prints over the counter to me, I was unwrapping them to see the results.
 Well I was sure blown away by how bad they were.
 It was at that point that I realised a good camera doesn’t always equate to good photos.